tseemann-dk/Xodium/README.md

 The library contains components organized into the following categories:

 ## Xodium.Core
-Common base types and general extensions for the .NET BCL.
+Common base types and interfaces as well as general extensions for the .NET BCL.

 ## Xodium.Injection
 An abstraction of dependency injection that enables inversion of control in your applications without taking a direct dependency on the chosen IoC container.
 Includes support for Microsoft Unity and Microsoft DependencyInjection.
 Others can easily be added by implementing a few simple bridge interfaces.